-- Division expenditures are \$5,524 higher an increase of 2.9 percent than budgeted expenditures for FY19. - The variance is primarily attributable to personnel costs. - Division FTEs remain the same. - Approximately 79.3 percent of division expenditures are personnel related. - Services and charges represent approximately 12.2 percent of division expenditures.
+- Division expenditures are \$5,524 higher an increase of 2.9 percent compared to budgeted expenditures for FY19. - The variance is primarily attributable to personnel costs. - Division FTEs increase by 0.5 for part-time staff hours. - Approximately 79.3 percent of division expenditures are personnel related. - Services and charges represent approximately 12.2 percent of division expenditures.
 This category includes the cost of contractual program instructors (\$17,500) and transportation (\$3,250). - Expenditures categorized as special events and programs account for about 4.7 percent of division expenditures.
 This classification includes certain programmatic costs such as teens, trips and programs and expenditures for department sponsored special events.